rdjpalmer/portfolio/src/posts/timo-preannouncement-twitter-antics.md

 Timo is a niche product.
 More niche than other task lists, and other time trackers.
 It solves a specific problem, and we talk about it in a specific way.

-The insight for us is that we have a conversion rate of ~16.6% from visitor to user.
-A rate of ~38% from visitor to mailing list sign up.
-That's **awesome**.
+The insight for us is that we have a conversion rate of ~16.6% from visitor to user, and a rate of ~38% from visitor to mailing list sign up.
+That is **__awesome__**.
 And keeping conversion rate that high in the future would be something special.